nicolargo/glances/docs/gw/zeromq.rst

     port=5678
     prefix=G

-Note: Glances envelopes the stats in a publish message with two frames.
+Note: Glances `envelopes`_ the stats before publishing it.
+The message is composed of three frames.

-- first frame containing the following prefix (as STRING)
+- first frame containing the prefix configured in the [zeromq] section (as STRING)
 - second frame with the Glances plugin name (as STRING)
 - third frame with the Glances plugin stats (as JSON)